Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

-where by abuse of notation $e$ also denotes the label on this edge.
-The following theorem was proven in detail by Cattaneo et al over $\R$, but the proof shows that $d^2=0$ on the basis elements (the graphs), so the statement holds for any ring.
-Similar constructions appear in other contexts in topology, all of which were outlined in the work of Kontsevich \cite{KontsevichFeynman}. \begin{theorem}[\cite{CCRL-AGT}] The sequence $(\bigoplus_{k,n} \D^k_n, d)$ is a complex, i.e., $d^2=0$. \end{theorem}
+The following theorem was proven by Cattaneo et al.~over $\R$, but the proof shows that $\delta^2=0$ on each element of a basis (given by a graph from each unoriented isomorphism class, with some choice of orientation).
+So the statement holds over any ring.
+Similar constructions appear in other contexts in topology, all of which were outlined in the work of Kontsevich \cite{KontsevichFeynman}. \begin{theorem}[\cite{CCRL-AGT}] The sequence $(\bigoplus_{k,n} \LD^{k,n}, \delta)$ is a complex, i.e., $\delta^2=0$. \end{theorem}

-As an alternative to relabeling the vertices of $\Gamma/e$ and the above sign, we sometimes think of the contracted edge as still existing infinitesimally, as in Figure \ref{ConsistentOrientationsFig} in Section \ref{GluingSection} below.
-This is useful for consistently orienting the principal faces that are to be glued.

-The combinatorial input data for our construction will be a graph cocycle $\gamma$, which is a linear combination of oriented diagrams, but can be represented (in many ways) by a linear combination of labeled diagrams.
+The combinatorial input for our construction will be a graph cocycle $\gamma$, which is a linear combination of oriented diagrams, but can be represented (in many ways) by a linear combination of labeled diagrams.